-For vehicles equipped with EVIC, refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
+• For vehicles equipped with EVIC, refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.

 - For vehicles not equipped with the EVIC, perform the following steps: - 1.
 Press the LOCK button on a programmed RKE transmitter for at least four seconds, but not longer than 10 seconds.
 Then, press the PANIC button while still holding the LOCK button. - 2.
 Release both buttons at the same time. - 3.
-Test the feature while outside of the vehicle, by pressing the LOCK button on the RKE transmitter with the ignition in the LOCK position, and the key removed. - 4.
+Test the feature while outside of the vehicle by pressing the LOCK button on the RKE transmitter with the ignition in the LOCK position and the key removed. - 4.
 Repeat these steps if you want to return this feature to its previous setting.

-NOTE: Pressing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm.
+NOTE: If there is no key in the ignition switch, pressing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm.
 Opening a door with the alarm activated will cause the alarm to sound.
 Press the UNLOCK button to deactivate the Vehicle Security Alarm.

-To Unlatch the Trunk
+To Unlatch The Trunk